-71. IRENA is working in partnership with the IEA to reinforce and promote the Joint Global Renewable Energy Policies and Measures Database ("the Joint Database").
+69. IRENA is working in partnership with the IEA to reinforce and promote the Global Renewable Energy Policies and Measures Database.
 Through this joint effort, the latest policies for 112 countries are monitored and updated.
-The Joint Database holds around 1,800 policies from 116 countries and has been used by around 67,000 users since September 2013.
-The fourth biannual update of the Policies and Measures Database started in October and has thus far resulted in the addition of 50 and revision of 30 renewable energy policies.
-IRENA is entering into the necessary agreements with IEA to ensure that the Policies and Measures database is properly referenced through the Knowledge Gateway, Global Atlas and other relevant tools.
+The joint database holds around 1,800 policies from 116 countries and has been used by around 67,000 users since September 2013.
+IRENA is entering into the necessary agreements with IEA to ensure the Policies and Measures database is properly referenced through the Knowledge Gateway, Global Atlas and other relevant tools.